adstriegel/cse20289-fa23/assignments/assignment03/Assignment3.md

 * `bad-SSN.txt` : A file that trips the social security number (recall that SSNs have the format of XXX-XX-XXXX).

 Write a script named `sf.sh` (Sensitive Finder) that scans a file for sensitive information.
 If no sensitive information is detected, the script should echo CLEAN.
 If sensitive information is detected, you should echo out SENSITIVE followed by the reason (MARKED SENSITIVE or SSN), e.g. SENSITIVE, MARKED SENSITIVE.

+You would run your script as:

+    $ sh sf.sh archive/bad-file.eml
+    Scanning for sensitive information
+    File to scan: archive/bad-file.eml
+    CLEAN
+    $

 ### Task 3d - Bring it Together